kwokkw/flask-boggle/README.md

 -   How to pass the form value from `app.js` to server side?
     -   Pass form value from `app.js` vs from `html`?
+        -   Set up a post route where form data is sent to, and process the data inside the route.
+        -   Then, redirect to a page that is a `GET` request, and show confirmation/proof that form data was used.
+        -   Server then respond with JSON instead of HTML
+-
     -   How to verify data is sent to server?

+-   When using JS to send a `POST` request, is there any way to see the `POST variables`?

 ### Links